Haximilian/resume/readme.md

-invoke `pdflatex resume.tex` to generate resume.pdf
+invoke `make` to generate a resume